Eligibility: Bachelor’s Degree Programme in Health Care, Nursing

 - a foreign qualification that provides eligibility for comparable higher education studies in the country in question.

-Note that you cannot apply with a university or university of applied sciences degree.
+- a university or university of applied sciences degree.

 Your school performance will not be scored.
 Admission will be based solely on the results of the entrance examination.
 This applies to all applicants, including those applying with a Finnish qualification.

 Applicants who are required to submit supporting documents upload their certificate copies to the online application form at Studyinfo.fi.